List of association football clubs playing in the league of another country

 This is a list of association football clubs playing in the league of another country i.e. a country other than the one where they are based.

 Premise

 Conditions for competing in a "foreign" league, as well as in a continental/confederational competition, are set case-by-case by FIFA, the international association football federation, as well as the respective continental confederations and national football associations involved.

-Clubs that are located in defunct nations that merged with others, or new nations separated from others, or which stopped competing in a nation's league system because their localation was transferred to another nation, are not included in this article.
+Clubs that are located in defunct nations that merged with others, or new nations separated from others, or which stopped competing in a nation's league system because their location was transferred to another nation, are not included in this article.